A wooden epoxy resin bar top with a clear coating of epoxy resin.

 An epoxy seal coat is a manually applied application of epoxy resin in a thin layer.
 Most users accomplish this with a good paint brush that doesn't lose bristles.

 The purpose of a seal coat is to fill in porous substrate surfaces (e.g., wood).
-Porous substrate surfaces have numerous tiny grooves and hole which hold in air.
+Porous substrate surfaces have numerous tiny grooves and holes which hold in air.

 When an epoxy flood coat is applied to a porous surface, it will attempt to seep into the holes and push the air out.
 Unfortunately, because a flood coat is a thick application of epoxy, and because epoxy is very viscous, what usually happens is air will get trapped partway through, suspended within the epoxy as air bubbles.